shapeable/prototype-adpq/README.md

 #### S. Provided sufficient documentation to install and run their prototype on another machine

 The README.md file within the [web-app folder](https://github.com/shapeable/prototype-web/tree/master/web-app) contains complete instructions for deploying and running the prototype on any computer using Docker.
 The instructions can be found [here](https://github.com/shapeable/prototype-web/blob/master/web-app/README.md)

+The url of the docker hub is the following link https://hub.docker.com/r/shapeable/california-alerts/

 #### T. Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge